 A guitar amplifier (or guitar amp) is an electronic amplifier that strengthens the weak electrical signal from a pickup on an electric guitar, bass guitar, or acoustic guitar so that it can produce sound through a loudspeaker, which is typically housed in a wooden cabinet.
-A guitar amplifier may be a standalone unit, called a head guitar amplifier, requiring a separate speaker cabinet or it may be a combo guitar amplifier, which contains both the amplifier and one or more speakers in a wooden cabinet.
+A guitar amplifier may be a standalone unit, called a valve head guitar amplifier, requiring a separate speaker cabinet or it may be a valve combo guitar amplifier, which contains both the amplifier and one or more speakers in a wooden cabinet.
 There are many sizes and power ratings for guitar amplifiers, from practice to heavy duty amps which are loud enough to use in a concert performance.

 The Background to Guitar Amplifiers